 The IMPRS-CellDevoSys considers applications exclusively upon nomination of candidates by the hosting research group leader.

-Two programs are available for postdoctoral researchers to join the CSBD for a duration of one to three years:
+Two programs are available for postdoctoral researchers to join the CSBD for a duration of two to three years:

 The visitors program of the MPI-PKS focuses on research in physics, theoretical physics, and biophysics as related to the mission of the MPI-PKS.

-The ELBE Postdoc Program is run by the CSBD and focuses on research in systems biology, computer science, bioinformatics, and biophysics.
+The ELBE Postdoctoral Fellows Program is run by the CSBD and focuses on research in systems biology, computer science, bioinformatics, and biophysics.

 Applications to both programs are exclusively accepted online through the links provided above.
 Both programs are intended for distinguished and independent postdoctoral researches who intend to apply for faculty positions next.
 The career development and mentoring support provided by both programs is a springboard to starting an own research group.

 With the ELBE Visiting Faculty Program, the CSBD also runs a guest/sabbaticals program.
 Junior and Senior Faculty working in the area of the Center’s mission can join us for a duration of their choice.
 During their stay at CSBD, visiting faculty closely interact with the research groups at the CSBD and the two Max Planck Institutes.
 If desired, they may also contribute to teaching.
 Interested scientists are encouraged to contact a potential hosting research group leader or submit their application to the CSBD Center Coordinator, Anja Glenk.
 Applications should at least include a CV, publication list, and a letter of motivation detailing the connection to CSBD and the work intended to be done during the visit, as well as details of the requested financial support.
 Financial support is provided upon agreement and by request of the visitor.
 Decisions about ELBE visiting faculty are taken by the Center’s scientific committee.